 The variety, hands down.
-Because we’re quite a small team, you have to be willing to do whatever needs done.
+Because we’re quite a small team, you have to be willing to do whatever needs to be done.
 That means I get to work on front-end and back-end development, machine learning, data science, user experience, you name it!
 No two days are the same.

 What did your career path look like before it led to being an engineer at Aveni?

 My background is in academics.
 I started out doing a Linguistics degree at Edinburgh, then moved into NLP and Automatic Speech Recognition with my masters.
 That led to a research job in Speech Synthesis.
-I really liked research but I was keen to transition to an engineering role, so I’m fortunate that Aveni were looking for someone to do a bit of both!
+I really liked research but I was keen to transition to an engineering role, so I’m fortunate that Aveni was looking for someone to do a bit of both!

-What skills do you think make a successful NLP Engineer?
+What skills make a successful NLP Engineer?

 So far I’ve found that the most important skill is working with data.
-In academia , it often seemed like I could take data for granted and I was just experimenting with models.
-In industry you still need knowledge of the latest models and technologies, but that’s no help if you haven’t cleaned and balanced your data properly.
+In academia, it often seemed like I could take data for granted and I was just experimenting with models.
+In industry, you still need knowledge of the latest models and technologies, but that’s no help if you haven’t cleaned and balanced your data properly.

 Another really important skill is taking clients’ needs and translating them into technical solutions.
-A lot of people find machine learning totally mysterious, so it’s up to you to explain what’s possible and agree a realistic outcome together.
+A lot of people find machine learning totally mysterious, so it’s up to you to explain what’s possible and agree on a realistic outcome together.

 What advice would you give to people who want to pursue a career in NLP Engineering?

 Be willing to learn!
 NLP is still a huge area of active research, so there’s always more learning.
-The amount of information can feel pretty overwhelming, but eventually it all clicks into place.
+The amount of information can feel pretty overwhelming, but eventually, it all clicks into place.